ravikumarpatil/ContactManagement/README.md

 This is a test project used to store contact information.
 In this project Web API 2.0 used for server side implementation and Angular 6 for front end.
 This project has repository pattern and dependency injection have implemeneted.
 Also used Entity framework 6.0 Database first approch.
 As sample project I have not implemeneted the authentication and authorization.
+Also Added Swagger (Swashbuckle) for API help documentation.

 ## Getting Started